 |Excellent thermal retention|

 4. Xcel Drylock 3/2 Wetsuit (& Drylock X)

 - Suitable temperatures: 55 to 64 F (12 to 17 C)

 - Seams: stitch-free seam sealing technology

 Xcel has been a mainstay in the wetsuit industry since 1982.
-Best known for creating sturdy, high-performing wetsuits, they have the Xcel Drylock 3/2 Wetsuit making it on this list for offering a no-nonsense design with specific features.
+Best known for creating sturdy, high-performing wetsuits, they have the Xcel Drylock 3/2 Wetsuit on this list for offering a no-nonsense design with specific features.

-It has a thermal lining seamed with liquid tape to provide a good fit and neat touches.
+It has a thermal lining seamed with liquid tape to provide a good fit and neat touch.
 The magnetic zipper is excellent at keeping flushes out.
 This is the same protection you’ll expect from other vital parts of this wetsuit, such as the wrist with its wrist donuts and ankles with their Nexskin ankle seals.